MylesHenehan/WSAA-coursework/project/README.md

 # Freelance Linguist Web App
 This full-stack web application was developed as the final project for the Web Services and Applications module.
 It demonstrates the integration of front-end and back-end technologies to build a dynamic, database-driven system.
 The application enables users to manage a list of freelance linguists, supporting core CRUD operations: viewing, adding, updating, and deleting records.
 The front end is built using HTML, Bootstrap, and jQuery, providing a responsive and user-friendly interface.
 The back end is powered by a Flask-based REST API, which handles data transactions and communicates with a MySQL database via a custom Data Access Object (DAO) layer.
 AJAX is used to enable asynchronous interaction between the client and server.
 The application is deployed on PythonAnywhere, showcasing practical skills in full-stack development, RESTful API design, and cloud-based deployment.

 This project extends the sample code provided in the module by incorporating additional features.
-It utilises two tables instead of one and effectively joins them to display the combined data on the webpage.
+It utilises two tables instead of one - a linguists table and a rates table - which are joined using LinguistID as the primary key.
 Additionally, a search bar has been added to enable users to filter the results.
 Finally, Bootstrap is used to enhance the webpage’s design, creating a more cohesive and polished appearance.

 I chose the theme of a linguist database because I work as a Translation Project Manager.
 Currently, when selecting linguists for projects, we use Google Sheets to query the information we have on record.
 However, I believe we would greatly benefit from using a dedicated database — albeit a much more detailed one than the example showcased here.
 Using a theme related to my everyday work helped me view the application from a user’s perspective and better understand the features and functionalities that would be needed.